 We are a party to a management agreement with our Manager pursuant to which our Manager provides for the day-to-day management of our operations.
 The management agreement requires our Manager to manager our business and affairs in conformity with the policies and investment guidelines approved and monitored by our Board.
-The management agreement has an initial three-year term that expires on October 9, 2016 and will be automatically renewed for one-year terms thereafter unless terminated by either us or our Manager.
+The management agreement has an initial three-year term that expires on October 9, 2016, and will be automatically renewed for one-year terms thereafter unless terminated by either us or our Manager.
 Our Manager is entitled to receive a termination fee from us under certain circumstances.

-We do not reimburse our Manager for the salaries and other compensation of its personnel, except for the allocable share of the salary and benefits paid by our Manager to our Chief Financial Officer, based on the percentage of our Chief Financial Officer's working time and effort spent on matters related to our company.
-Our Manager provides us with our Chief Financial Officer (who also serves as our Treasurer and Secretary), who may from time to time assist Freedom Mortgage with certain tasks.
-The amount of the salary and benefits paid or reimbursed with respect to our Chief Financial Officer is subject to the approval of the Compensation Committee of our Board.
+We reimburse our Manager for the allocable share of the salary and benefits paid by Freedom Mortgage to our Chief Financial Officer and, beginning in June 2014, to our general counsel, based on the percentage of the working time and effort spent on matters related to our company.
+We reimburse our Manager provides us with our Chief Financial Officer (who also serves as our Treasurer and Secretary) and our general counsel, each of whom may from time to time assist Freedom Mortgage with certain tasks.
+The amount of the salary and benefits reimbursed with respect to these officers is subject to the approval of the Compensation Committee of our Board.

 Under the management agreement, we pay our Manager an annual management fee.
-The management fee is payable quarterly in arrears in cash in the amount equal to 1.50% per annum of our stockholders' equity, with stockholders' equity being calculated, as of the end of any fiscal quarter, as (a) the sum of (1) the net proceeds from any issuances of our common stock or other equity securities issued by us or our operating partnership (without double counting) since our inception, plus (2) our and our operating partnership's (without double counting) retained earnings calculated in accordance with the U.S. generally accepted accounting principles ("GAAP"), at the end of the most recently completed fiscal quarter (without taking into account any non-cash equity compensation expense incurred in current or prior periods), less (b) any amount that we or our operating partnership have paid to repurchase shares of our common stock or other equity securities issued by us or our operating partnership since inception.
-For purposes of the management agreement, "stockholders' equity" excludes (1) any unrealized gains, losses or other non-cash items that have impacted stockholders' equity as reported in our financial statements prepared in accordance with GAAP, regardless of whether such items are included in other comprehensive income or loss, or in net income, and (2) one-time events pursuant to changes in GAAP, and certain non-cash items not otherwise described above in each case, after discussions between our Manager and our independent directors.
+The management fee is payable quarterly in arrears in cash in the amount equal to 1.50% per annum of our stockholders' equity, with stockholders' equity being calculated, as of the end of any fiscal quarter, as (a) the sum of (1) the net proceeds from any issuances of our common stock or other equity securities issued by us or our operating partnership (without double counting) since our inception, plus (2) our and our operating partnership's (without double counting) retained earnings calculated in accordance with the U.S. generally accepted accounting principles

+("GAAP"), at the end of the most recently completed fiscal quarter (without taking into account any non-cash equity compensation expense incurred in current or prior periods), less (b) any amount that we or our operating partnership have paid to repurchase shares of our common stock or other equity securities issued by us or our operating partnership since inception.
+For purposes of the management agreement, "stockholders' equity" excludes (1) any unrealized gains, losses or other non-cash items that have impacted stockholders' equity as reported in our financial statements prepared in accordance with GAAP, regardless of whether such items are included in other comprehensive income or loss, or in net income, and (2) one-time events pursuant to changes in GAAP, and certain non-cash items not otherwise described above in each case, after discussions between our Manager and our independent directors and approval by a majority of our independent directors.

-For the fiscal year ended December 31, 2013, we incurred approximately \$549,000 in management fees payable to our Manager pursuant to the management agreement.
-In addition, we reimbursed our Manager for approximately \$67,000 of allocable expenses payable by us under the management agreement, including the allocable portion of the salary and other benefits paid by Freedom Mortgage to our Chief Financial Officer and reimbursed by us.
-Our Manager is not entitled to receive any incentive fee under the management agreement, and no such incentive fee was paid to our Manager for the fiscal year ended December 31, 2013.
+For the fiscal year ended December 31, 2014, we incurred approximately \$2.15 million in management fees payable to our Manager pursuant to the management agreement.
+In addition, we reimbursed our Manager for approximately \$410,000 of allocable expenses payable by us under the management agreement, including the allocable portion of the salary and other benefits paid by Freedom Mortgage to our Chief Financial Officer and our general counsel and reimbursed by us.

+Our Manager is not entitled to receive any incentive fee under the management agreement, and no such incentive fee was paid to our Manager for the fiscal year ended December 31, 2014.